The ruthless force of creativity who helped found Bebop, fought John Lennon, and always got paid is back in the news!

 Here are some screenshots of the Henry Stone mentions.

-This article was written by ©Jake Katel.
+This article was written by ©Jacob Katel.
 All Rights Reserved

 From 1946 to 2014, Henry Stone ruled the Florida music industry with an iron fist, a brick of cash, and a warehouse full of vinyl.
 HSM is the last of over one hundred record labels he personally founded.
 This record label includes works from every decade in his sixty-five year career right up until today.
 Licensing available for film, samples, advertising, movies, video games, and more.
 Family owned and operated.